 • 5 pounds tomatoes (blanched, skinned, cored and chopped into 1 inch cubes)

 • 4 green peppers (chopped into small pieces)

 • 1 large onion (chopped into small pieces)

 • 4 jalapeno or hot peppers cut into small pieces – use ½ or ¾ of the seeds depending on the level of “hotness” you want

 • 4 teaspoons salt

-• 2 teaspoons of sugar for every pint filled
+• 2 teaspoons of sugar for every half pint filled

 1. Blanche tomatoes and cut into 1” pieces or smaller.